 Humaneering improves knowledge work by applying design thinking and the most relevant science pertaining to human work.
 It transforms human capabilities into peak sustainable levels of human performance and organizational productivity, while increasing worker engagement and job satisfaction.

-New Frontier for Increasing Workforce Productivity
+New Frontier for Increasing Workforce Productivity (PDF)

 The foundations for today’s management practices have gone unchallenged for many years, yet now are being reassessed as no longer acceptable.
 Combined with fresh thinking, new science and a frontier spirit, this is driving replacement of many longstanding management principles.